jacksonloper/bettervoting/docs/contributions/4_issue_lifecycle.md

 # Dev Leads

 Dev Leads is a team of experienced developers who have a broad understanding of the project.
-They're in charge of keeping the kanban flowing and ensuring that other developers are unblocked.
+They're in charge of keeping the project board flowing and ensuring that other developers are unblocked.
 They will also meet monthly to review our process.

 Dev Leads have an "helper rotation" to ensure everything is reviewed in a timly manner.
 When dev leads have a turn as the helper they will check the following at least once per day:
  * Reviewing and Prioritizing issues